ieb/NmeaApp/README.md

 * [x] Finish testing.
 * [x] Write a gs_usb driver to read NMEA2000 bytes directly from the CAN bus via one of the cheap, very low power, USB-Can adapters (eg CandelLite).
 The firmware is available in source code which reveals the USB protocol, so no USB drivers needed (they are not available in ChromeOS).
 There is also a Python module that uses usblib to access gs_usb.
 * [x] Allow maximise 1 cell
+* [x] Soak test on ChromeOS for > 48h
+* [x] Make it easier to find out which port and how many clients, its really hard at the moment due to LXC, but the App knows which IP its on, even if its almost impossible to find out in ChromeOS.
 * [ ] Write a B&G view.
 * [ ] Do some fun visualizations, charts, etc.